QuantConnect/Lean/Data/cfd/readme.md

 ![alt tag](https://raw.githubusercontent.com/QuantConnect/Lean/master/Documentation/logo.white.small.png)
-## LEAN Data Formats / Contract for difference (cfd)
+## LEAN Data Formats / Contracts for Difference (CFD)

-QuantConnect hosts cfd data provided by Oanda.
+QuantConnect hosts CFD data provided by Oanda.
 The data contains only *Quote* data.
 All data are stored in zip files, each containing a single CSV file.
-You can explore cfd data on our website at https://www.quantconnect.com/data/tree/cfd
+You can explore CFD data on our website at https://www.quantconnect.com/data/tree/cfd

-Cfd data supports the following Resolutions:
+CFD data supports the following Resolutions:

 * Tick
 * Second